Smoothing discrete Morse theory: Background

 \subsection{From Morse theory to smooth handles, and backwards}

 Let $M$ denote a closed smooth manifold.
 Let $f : M \rightarrow \R$ be a smooth function.
 As we know from calculus, the \emph{critical points} of $f$ are the points at which the gradient of $f$ vanishes.
-If $f$ is generic, it will have a finite number of isolated critical points; and the critical points will have different images under $f$.
+If $f$ is generic, it will have a finite number of isolated critical points (at which the Hessian of $f$ will be non-singular), and the critical points will have different images under $f$.
 Since $M$ is closed and compact, and $f$ is continuous, by Weierstrass' theorem $f$ must have a maximum and a minimum; so, if $\dim M > 0$, $f$ will have at least two critical points.
 From now on, a generic smooth function will be called a \emph{Morse function}, or sometimes a \emph{smooth Morse function}, to highlight the difference with discrete Morse theory.

-\begin{definition}[Index] Let $f : M \rightarrow \R$ be a Morse function.
+\begin{definition}[Index of Critical Points] Let $f : M \rightarrow \R$ be a Morse function.
 The index of a critical point $p \in M$ of $f$ is the dimension of the largest subspace of the tangent space $T_p M$ on which the Hessian of $f$ is negative definite. \end{definition}

 Intuitively, the index is the number of independent directions around $p$ in which $f$ decreases.
 Any local minimum has index $0$; any local maximum has index equal to the dimension of $M$.